MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P02-Building-The-Feed-View/content.md

 slug: build-feed-view
 ---

-In order to avoid context switching and to reduce development time, we'll be building this app **outside-in**—starting with the UI and layout of the app and then ending with the networking layer.
+In order to avoid context switching and to reduce development time, we'll be building this app **outside-in**—starting with the UI and layout of the app, and then ending with the networking layer.

 We will use the Storyboard in order to create the UI with very simple constraints.
 Try to resist the temptation to make complex or good looking UI this early, it'll only slow you down.
 You'll get an opportunity later on to polish and upgrade the app to your liking.